Sober Summer: The Risks of Binge Drinking

 However, over time, binging can progress into a daily mental and physical need for alcohol.
 The health risks for heavy drinkers and alcoholics are very similar in danger and diagnosis.

 This year, enjoy sober summer fun and avoid the dangers of binge drinking.
-Checkout our Summer Sober Guide and Sober Summer Strategy for expert tips and insight on how a summer free of alcohol can be more fulfilling and better for your overall health.
+Checkout our Summer Sober Guide for expert tips and insight on how a summer free of alcohol can be more fulfilling and better for your overall health.

 Explore Valley Hope’s blog for extensive resources and information for loved ones, families and the recovery community.